 J.D.
 (Law Degree) Brooklyn Law School, 1990 -- Cum Laude.

-I have in my profile that this free forum is only for general questions relating to IRS federal exemption issues of 501(c)(3) organizations that are public charities (not private foundations).
-Therefore
+I have in my profile that this free forum is only for general questions about IRS federal exemption issues of 501(c)(3) organizations.
+The IRS does not prohibit the sale of assets of a 501(c)(3) organization

-I have in my profile that this free forum is only for general questions relating to IRS federal exemption issues of 501(c)(3) organizations that are public charities.
-Therefore, I am assuming that you
+I have in my profile that this free forum is only for general questions about IRS federal exemption issues of 501(c)(3) organizations.
+Your issue is controlled by state law and states may differ somewhat